-Our Mary Burke (now 25) married on 14 January, 1877, a fellow 'Warwick Castle' sailor, James Charles Marden (son of Leonhardt Marden/Elizabeth Erhardt), born in Hamburg, Germany who was baptised Roman Catholic after their wedding and the death of their second son.
+Our Mary Burke (now 25) married on 14 January, 1877, a fellow 'Windsor Castle' sailor, James Charles Marden (son of Leonhardt Marden/Elizabeth Erhardt), born in Hamburg, Germany who was baptised Roman Catholic after their wedding and the death of their second son.
 They built a home in Mossgrove St, Woolloongabba to raise their family.
-They had seven children - William Patrick (1877), Joseph Leonard (1878), James Peter (1880), John Charles (1881), Mary Elizabeth (1883), Bridget Catherine (1885) and Sarah Eleanor (1888) - we're hoping there might be a few clues in naming patterns for further ancestors or family members.
+They had seven children - William Patrick (1877), Joseph Leonard (1878 - died as an infant), James Peter (1880), John Charles (1881), Mary Elizabeth (1883), Bridget Catherine (1885) and Sarah Eleanor (1888) - we're hoping there might be a few clues in naming patterns for further ancestors or family members.

 A few interesting oral snippets handed down through the family: 1) It was reputed that Mary Burke's family had "gypsy" heritage (which could allude to non-Irish Romani, Irish Traveller and/or economic/ occupation nomadic movement heritage); 2) Mary Burke/Marden was proud of her horse skills sending out advertisements for a new buggy horse declaring "lady can drive" in 1896; 3) Musical talent was especially valued and nurtured in the children, with "open house" held on weekends with dances on the verandahs and couples 'jigging' on the big, wooden tables as piano melodies spilled out into the night; 4) Thomas Charles Beirne (b.
 9 July, 1860) of Ballymacurley, Roscommon, a fellow Irish immigrant who made his name as a Brisbane entrepreneur, philanthropist and household name, was reputed to be a cousin; 5) Whenever a lightning storm approached, all the mirrors would be covered with blankets or towelling, to prevent anyone seeing the reflected lightning, potentially signalling death or ill-luck.